 Rheumatoid arthritis (RA) is an autoimmune condition that can cause pain, stiffness, and swelling in the joints.

 Joint damage caused by RA usually occurs on both sides of the body.
-For example, if a joint in one of your arms or legs is affected by RA, it’s likely that the same joint in your opposite arm or leg will be too.
+For example, if a joint in one of your arms or legs is affected by RA, the same joint in your opposite arm or leg will likely be, too.

-This is one of the ways doctors distinguish between RA and other forms of arthritis – such as osteoarthritis.
-These two conditions also differ in that osteoarthritis is caused by the wearing away of the cartilage that caps bones in your joints, while RA is an autoimmune disease where the immune system attacks joints.
+This is one of the ways doctors distinguish between RA and other forms of arthritis, such as osteoarthritis.
+These two conditions also differ in that osteoarthritis is caused by the wearing away of cartilage that caps bones in your joints, while RA is an autoimmune disease in which the immune system attacks joints.

 There’s currently no cure for RA, but early diagnosis and treatment can help people manage symptoms and prevent permanent joint damage.